kevelyn1/QGIS-Intro/_posts/qgis/2024-07-08-vector-styling.md

   * [2.4.
 Graduated symbology](#24-graduated-symbology)

 ### 1. Download data
-In this tutorial we will use [<span style="color:#0564A0">UNESCO World Heritage Sites</span>](http://whc.unesco.org/en/syndication).
-Scroll down and find World Heritage List in XLS format.
-Download the file and open it in Excel.
-Save the file as csv-file (`File ► Save As`) and name it <span style="font-family:Consolas; color:#AF1B03">whc_sites_2025.csv</span> and choose file type as CSV UTF-8 (Comma delimited).
+In this tutorial we will use UNESCO World Heritage Sites.
 For convenience, you may directly download a copy of the dataset from the link below:
 [<span style="color:#0564A0">vector_styling.zip</span>](../../datasets/whc_sites_2021.csv)

 **Data Sources:**